 Active Directory® excluded objects are resolved after included objects.
 For example, if you include an object that exists below an excluded object in the AD structure, it will not be collected, as the exclusion will take precedence.
-For more information, see Using the Browser to Include and Exclude Scopes on page 68.
+For more information, see Using the Browser to Include and Exclude Scopes on page 74.

-- 1 Click + Add. - 2 Expand the treeview to locate the object you want to exclude. - You can press Ctrl to select multiple objects. - 3 Click Exclude.
+- 1 Click 🕂 Add. - 2 Expand the treeview to locate the object you want to exclude.